-Emphasis in the second year is on preparing students for two of the MCSE Exams, Windows 2008 Server Active Directory, Windows 2008 Server Network Infrastructure, and CCNA (Cisco Certified Network Administrator) Exam.
+The Associate of Technical Arts Degree in Network Technology prepares students with training in Networking and CISCO routers.
+Emphasis in the second year is on preparing students for two of the MCSE exams, Windows 2008 Server Active Directory, Windows 2008 Server Network Infrastructure, and CCNA (Cisco Certified Network Administrator) exams.

 Install, maintain, administer and troubleshoot complex computer networks running Microsoft Windows 2008 and Windows 7 operating systems.